Campaigns: reporting

 Tracking your campaign

-Data in top location performance is available to users who send out campaigns and have engagement tracking enabled.
-When you turn on the tracking, you allow Campaigns to insert a tracking feature into your sent email campaign.
+Data on the top location performance is available to users who send out campaigns and have engagement tracking enabled.
+When you turn on tracking, you allow Campaigns to add a tracking feature to your sent email campaign.

-Before sending your email campaign, enable the Engagement trackings at the bottom of your campaign draft.
+Before sending your email campaign, enable the Engagement tracking at the bottom of your campaign draft.
 You can learn more about campaign notifications here.

-Once you have sent your email campaign, you will see a breakdown of sent campaigns with their status from your Email campaigns tab.
+Once you have sent your email campaign, you’ll see a breakdown of sent campaigns with their status from your Email campaigns tab.

-On this page, you will see the campaign status, how many emails were delivered, and your open and click rates.
-To see more in-depth reporting on one specific campaign, click on it to be brought to the campaign overview.
+On this page, you’ll see the campaign status, the number of emails delivered, and your open and click rates.
+To see more in-depth reporting on a specific campaign, click it to open the campaign overview.

 What is tracked?